 Ingredients

-- 1 1/2 cup all purpose flour
+- 1 1/2 cups all-purpose flour

 - 3/4 cup vegan sugar (I used brown sugar)

-- 2 teaspoon baking powder
+- 2 teaspoons baking powder

 - 1/2 teaspoon cinnamon powder